-The mission of the of Associate Degree Nursing Programs is to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
-These programs are committed to providing accessible, high-quality nursing education to meet the diverse and changing health-care needs of the community and beyond.
+The mission of the associate degree Nursing program is to prepare students for professional nursing practice while providing a knowledge base for career mobility and further academic study.
+These programs are committed to providing accessible, high-quality nursing education to meet the diverse and changing healthcare needs of the community and beyond.